-I had my husband tape this for me (sneaky, huh? he had no idea!!) so I painted the frame with basic 99 cent white spray paint first (on purpose) then had him tape the white painted part when it was dry so I could spray paint with chalkboard paint over the glass.
+I had my husband tape this for me (sneaky, huh? he had no idea!!) so I painted the frame with basic 99 cents white spray paint first (on purpose) then had him tape the white painted part when it was dry so I could spray paint with chalkboard paint over the glass.

 I used three coats of chalkboard paint.
-Then after that dried I brought it inside and took the tape off to find the above.
+Then after that dried, I brought it inside and took the tape off to find the above.

 Most people would be upset to see the paint coming off but I squealed with delight.